AB, Bowdoin College

-Steve attended Westborough High School in Massachusetts and then received a Bachelor of Arts in biology from Bowdoin College.
-After graduation, Steve was a member of the faculty at the Tilton School in Tilton, New Hampshire, for two years and taught algebra and geometry.
-Following that, Steve taught algebra and introductory physical science and coached for a year at Cheverus High School in Portland, Maine.
-Steve joined the faculty at Taft in 1981 and completed a Master of Arts in Liberal Studies in mathematics at Wesleyan in 1986.
-In his time at Taft, Steve has taught algebra at the introductory through honors levels, geometry, and precalculus.
-Steve taught at Taft’s summer school for close to 30 years and served as the program’s director from 1994–96 and 2002–10.
+Steve attended Westborough High School in Massachusetts and then received a bachelor of arts in biology from Bowdoin College.
+After graduation, Steve was a member of the faculty at the Tilton School in Tilton, New Hampshire, for two years and taught algebra and geometry, served as the head of a boys’ dormitory, and was an assistant coach of varsity football and hockey.
+Following that, Steve taught algebra and introductory physical science and coached football and track for a year at Cheverus High School in Portland, Maine.
+Steve joined the faculty at Taft in 1981 and completed a master of arts in liberal studies in mathematics at Wesleyan in 1986.
+For over four decades, Steve has served in a variety of positions; head and assistant varsity football coach, assistant varsity hockey coach, and head track coach.
+In his many years teaching at Taft, Steve has taught algebra at the introductory through honors levels, geometry, and precalculus.
+Additionally, Steve taught at Taft’s summer school for close to 30 years and served as the program’s director from 1994–96 and 2002–10.
 Steve’s wife, Susan, is also a longtime teacher in the mathematics department at Taft, and they live in a house near campus.
 Their three children, Kara, Katie, and Michael, are all graduates of Taft.